alexbilledeaux/dice-roller-service/README.md

 Example notation: `5d10exp`

+#### Subscribing to Dice Rolls

+The API broadcasts dice rolls via socket.io.
+In order to recieve incoming dice roll events, it is recomended that you use the `socket.io-client` npm package in your project.
+Any time a user successfully rolls dice, you'll recieve an event on the `diceRoll `socket.
+This event will include the timestamp, sum, individual roll results, and the roll notation.

 ## Running the API locally

 If you want to run the API locally, there are two steps.